0x00000042/wa-gun-law-summary/WA_Gun_Laws.md

 **Are firearms prohibited in day care facilities?**

-Effective June 11, 2020, yes.
-[SB 5434](https://apps.leg.wa.gov/billsummary?year=2020&billnumber=5434&initiative=false) prohibits possession of any firearm on the grounds of day care facilities similar to how RCW [9.41.280](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.280) prohibits possession on school grounds.
-It also contains similar exemptions for CPL holders while dropping off or picking up children and for firearms secured and obscured within vehicles.
-This bill has not yet been codified into RCW on the state website, but I'll add the link here after it has.
+Yes.
+RCW [9.41.282](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.282) prohibits possession of any firearm on the grounds of day care facilities, but exempts CPL holders while dropping off or picking up children and firearms secured and obscured within vehicles.

 **Are there any other locations where firearms are prohibited?**